facelessuser/BracketHighlighter/docs/customize.md

     },
 ```

-### optional_tag_patterns
+### `optional_tag_patterns`

 Specifies a regex pattern for names that will be evaluated as optional tags.
-Optional tags whose closing tag is optional.
-In the case of optional tags, you may only have an opening (with no self closing slash). `null` can be used to specify that there is no pattern for specified tag mode.
+Optional tags are tags whose closing tag is optional.
+In the case of optional tags, you may only have an opening (with no self closing slash). `null` can be used to specify that there is no pattern for the specified tag mode.

 ```js
     // Optional closing HTML tags.
 You can use 'null' if it does not require a pattern.